The History of SKMCH

 1990

-Encouraged by the positive feedback from his friends, Imran asked Dr Nausherwan Khan Burki, a Professor of Medicine at the University of Kentucky, USA, to develop a master plan for a cancer hospital in Lahore.
-Dr Burki would later become the first CEO of the hospital.
+Encouraged by his friends, Imran asks Dr. Nausherwan Khan Burki, a Professor of Medicine at the University of Kentucky, USA, to develop a master plan for the hospital to be based in Lahore.
+Dr. Nausherwan later becomes the hospital’s first CEO.

 1991

-The foundation for the hospital was laid, creating hundreds of jobs, and providing an immediate boost to the local economy.
-The project quickly gained attention, including from prominent figures like Princess Diana of Wales, who visited Pakistan to show their support for the charitable work of cricketer- turned-philanthropist Imran Khan.
-Princess Diana would return twice more to shine a light on the hospital.
+The foundation is laid, and hundreds of jobs are created, providing an immediate boost to the local economy.
+The project quickly gains attention from prominent figures, including Princess Diana of Wales, who visits Pakistan to lend her support.
+She returns twice more to shine a light on the hospital.

 1992

-Imran Khan led his team to victory in the Cricket World Cup.
-He donated the full sum of his prize money (£90,000) to the hospital construction.
-Since then, he has been one of the hospital's biggest financial supporters, donating 15-20% of his subsequent earnings to the hospital each year.
+Imran Khan leads his team to victory in the Cricket World Cup final.
+He donates his entire prize money (£90,000) to the hospital’s construction fund.
+As one of the hospital's biggest financial supporters, he continues to donate 15-20% of his subsequent earnings each year.

 1992

-Imran leveraged the publicity from his recent sporting success to host star-studded fundraising events, concerts, and charity cricket matches in Pakistan and London.
-Several renowned actors and musicians, including Dilip Kumar, Nusrat Fateh Ali Khan, Tareeb Kumar, Moin Akhtar, Sunil Dutt, and Madam Noor Jahan, came out to support his appeals.
+Imran is now the talk of the sports world.
+He uses his celebrity status to host star-studded fundraising events, concerts, and charity cricket matches in Pakistan and London.
+Renowned actors and musicians, including Amitabh Bachchan, Nusrat Fateh Ali Khan, Tareeb Kumar, Moin Akhtar, Sunil Dutt, and Madam Noor Jahan, attend his appeals.

 1994